0xb007ab1e/ClarityForge/docs/project_bootstrap_template.md

+---
+name: Project Bootstrap & Documentation Template
+about: A structured process for initiating a new project, from idea to initial backlog.
+---
 # Project Bootstrap & Documentation Template

 This template provides a structured process for initiating a new project, from idea to initial backlog.
 It is designed to be technology and platform agnostic.